harmindersinghk/aws-eks-terraform/README.md

 # EKS Cluster, Addons and Sample app using Terraform

-Create OIDC Resources (Provider and Role) to use temporary credentials for GA to access your AWS account:
+**Create OIDC Resources (Provider and Role) to use temporary credentials for GA to access your AWS account**

 1. Make sure you are logged on to your AWS account locally.
 2. Go to ./ga-oidc.